 If there are poor contacts somewhere between the plug and the main panel the voltage drop may be excessive.
 With a large voltage drop it is likely under certain circumstances heat may build up at the poor connection and lead to a fire.
-Other effects is some devices may not run properly on low voltage, like a motor, like on a refrigerator, which may wear out prematurely by running at a lower voltage.
+Other effects is some devices may not run properly on low voltage, for instance a refrigerator motor which may wear out prematurely by running at a lower voltage.
 A large voltage drop needs to be corrected.